Blepharoplasty: what is the purpose?

 Blepharoplasty is usually performed as an outpatient procedure, meaning you won’t need to stay overnight in a hospital.
 The surgery itself typically takes between one and two hours, depending on whether both upper and lower eyelids are being treated.
 Local anaesthesia with sedation is commonly used, though general anaesthesia may be recommended in some cases.

 For upper eyelid surgery, incisions are made along the natural crease of the eyelid to minimise visible scarring.
 Excess skin, muscle, and sometimes fat are then removed.
-For lower eyelid surgery, the incision is often made just below the lash line or inside the lower eyelid.
-This approach allows the surgeon to reposition or remove excess fat and tighten any sagging skin, helping to eliminate bags or puffiness.

 What is the recovery process like?

-Recovery from blepharoplasty generally involves some bruising, swelling, and mild discomfort around the eyes.
+Recovery from blepharoplasty generally involves minimal bruising, swelling, and mild discomfort around the eyes.
 These side effects are normal and should gradually subside within two weeks.
 Applying cold compresses and keeping your head elevated can help to reduce swelling.
 Most patients can return to light activities within a week, though it’s advisable to avoid strenuous exercise for a few weeks to ensure proper healing.

 Your surgeon may also prescribe ointment or eye drops to keep your eyes lubricated and protect against infection.
 It's crucial to follow all post-operative instructions and attend follow-up appointments to monitor your recovery.